 There is no debate when it comes to which plan offers better coverage.
 Original Medicare and a supplement plan offer the best coverage, but it costs more up-front.
 For a complete breakdown of the differences between Medicare Advantage plans and Medigap plans, read: Medicare Advantage vs Medigap: Which is Best for You?

 Medicare Advantage is a great deal if you are not the one paying the copays.
 Many people with Medicare Advantage plans, including federal, railroad, and large company retirees, have retirement benefits that pay all of some of their Medicare Advantage plan copays.
 Other people, like Veterans and low-income individuals, have other government programs available to help pay their healthcare costs.
 If you're not in one of these groups, Medicare Advantage can be very expensive.
-Read more about the pros and con in What are the Advantages and Disadvantages of Medicare Advantage Plans?
+Read more about the pros and con in 9 Reasons Why Medicare Advantage Plans are Bad

 There are 7 common reasons that some Medicare beneficiaries, and many healthcare professionals, feel that Medicare Advantage plans are bad.
 They include higher costs, less freedom to choose healthcare providers, doctor referrals for most services, high maximum out-of-pocket limits, annual changes to health plan benefits, costs, and providers.
 Read Why Medicare Advantage Plans are Bad: 7 Top Complaints to discover all of the dirty secrets about Medicare Advantage plans.